 A drive doesn’t need to have premium features to be the best external hard drive for long term storage for your needs.
-If it has a good-enough storage capacity, comes from a reliable brand and has the relevant features then you can use it for your important files without having to worry too much.
+If it has a good-enough storage capacity, comes from a reliable brand and has sufficient storage space, you can use it for your important files without having to worry too much.

 This drive connects via USB 3.0 and comes with storage options ranging from 1TB to 5TB.

-With the Power A60, you can get storage capacities of up to 5TB which is great for large HD video files and large pictures.
+With the Power A60, you can get storage capacities of up to 5TB which is typical for most 2.5″ external storage drives.

 The best part about the drive is that despite having a durable construction, it has a fairly competitive price tag and does not seem to charge much of a premium.